-Launching a Terminal Window in the Current Folder on a Mac
+Launch Terminal Window in the Current Folder on Mac

 You do not need a third-party app to get the job done.
 All you need to do is visit the Preferences panel, tweak a few settings here and there, and you will be all set.

 - Click on the Apple logo in the top-left corner on your Mac, and select “System Preferences…” You will be taken to the Preferences panel on your Mac.

 - Click on “Keyboard” in the Preferences panel.

 - Once in the Keyboard panel, click on the “Shortcuts” tab.